Euclid preparation. XXIV. Calibration of the halo mass function in $\Lambda(\nu)$CDM cosmologies: Results

 \subsection{Calibration of the HMF}

-First, we provide a short recap of the rationale behind the set-up of the \piccolo\ simulations.
+First, we provide a short recap of the rationale behind the setup of the \piccolo\ simulations.
 Before presenting the calibration of the HMF model validated in the \aetiology\ suite, we present a summary of the numerical and theoretical systematic effects on the HMF and how the \piccolo\ suite was designed to address them.
 The \piccolo\ simulations were run with \og\ set according to the parameters presented in Table~\ref{tab:sims}.
-This choice of the parameters has been shown to produce sub-percent accurate results in Sect.~\ref{sec:parconf} and~\ref{sec:res}.
-The robustness of the results has been assessed by code-comparison in Sect.~\ref{sec:codecomp}.
+This choice of the parameters is shown in Sect.~\ref{sec:parconf} and~\ref{sec:res} to produce results of subpercent accuracy and the robustness of the results is assessed by code-comparison in Sect.~\ref{sec:codecomp}.
 This suite of simulations uses FCC grids as pre-initial conditions to mitigate the impact of transients due to fluid discretization~\citep[see][]{Michaux:2020yis}.
 The FCC pre-initial conditions and initial displacements computed with 3LPT at $z=24$ also reduce the impact of correlated errors on the force computations at early redshifts.
 We refer to Fig.~\ref{fig:og3-vs-g4}, where we compare \og\ and \gfour, and to the discussion of force accuracy presented by~\citet{Springel:2020plp}.
 To mitigate the effect of round-off errors on the HMF, we use the binning condition presented at the end of Sect.~\ref{sec:ics}.
-To minimize the sample-variance impact, box sizes are $2000\,\mpc$ and initial conditions have been created with fixed amplitudes of initial density perturbations~\citep{Angulo:2016hjd} as discussed in Sect.~\ref{sec:samplevariance}.
+To minimise the impact of sample-variance, box sizes are $2000\,\mpc$ and initial conditions have been created with fixed amplitudes of initial density perturbations~\citep{Angulo:2016hjd} as discussed in Sect.~\ref{sec:samplevariance}.